dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 }
 ```

-The `<Route/>` component had an `onEnter` prop that accepts a method that allows entry or refusal to a URL location based on a user's authentication status.
-Now, it's different in React Router 4.
+The `<Route/>` component had a `onEnter` prop that accepts a method that allows entry or refusal to a URL location based on a user's authentication status.
+Now, it's different for React Router 4.

 Let's build out three components, `Public`, `Private`, and `Login`.